How to Pay off Help to Buy With Remortgage

 ID checks and mortgage offer

-In a remortgage application, lenders will need proof of identity and proof of funds as a standard practice to prevent fraud and ensure that the loan is being granted to the correct person.
+In a remortgage application, lenders will need proof of identity and funds.
+This is a standard practice to prevent fraud and ensure the loan is granted to the correct person.

-Once they have reviewed the mortgage offer, conducted credit checks, and assessed the property valuation report, the lender will decide whether to offer you a mortgage If approved, your solicitor will receive the offer letter and this can take between 10-20 working days.
+Once they have reviewed the mortgage offer, conducted credit checks, and assessed the property valuation report, the lender will decide whether to offer you a mortgage.
+If approved, your solicitor will receive the offer letter within 10-20 working days.
 If rejected, wait at least six months before reapplying to give yourself some time to take steps to address the reasons for rejection (could be an improved credit score).

 Pay close attention to the interest rate, repayment terms, and any admin fees or charges included in the mortgage offer.
 Don't hesitate to ask the lender for clarification if you're unsure.